Locations

 • Adopt a policy-driven approach: Establish a clear internal policy that maps job roles to specific SAP license types.
 For example, decide which roles get Professional, Limited, or specialized licenses upfront, and enforce this consistently for all new user setups.
 This removes guesswork and bias from license assignment.

 • Monitor actual usage and adjust licenses proactively: Don’t set and forget them.
 Use SAP’s audit tools or third-party analysis to regularly check how each user’s SAP usage compares to their assigned license.
 If you find mismatches – e.g., a user on an Employee license executing hundreds of transactions (too high), or a Professional user executing almost none (too high in a different way) – correct it.
-Upgrade under-licensed users before an audit does, and downgrade consistently inactive or low-usage users to cheaper licenses where possible.
+Upgrade under-licensed users before an audit is conducted, and downgrade consistently inactive or low-usage users to more affordable licenses where possible.

 • Clean up user accounts diligently: Implement processes to lock or delete SAP accounts immediately when people leave and remove them from the license count.
 Likewise, routinely disable accounts that haven’t been used in a long time (after verifying the person isn’t just on leave).
 This will prevent paying for licenses that aren’t used.
-Use SAP’s LAW tool to consolidate duplicate user IDs across systems so each real person counts only once.
+Use SAP’s LAW tool to consolidate duplicate user IDs across systems, ensuring each real person is counted only once.

-• Plan for indirect access licensing: Make it part of your integration design to account for licensing.
+• Plan for indirect access licensing: Include it as part of your integration design to account for licensing requirements.
 If you deploy a new third-party front end that creates SAP transactions, decide upfront whether you’ll license each user or use SAP’s digital document approach, and then track it.
 Never assume indirect use is free.
 Many audit findings (and negotiations) nowadays involve indirect usage, so proactively manage this by either licensing the users or purchasing a Digital Access package and monitoring document count.

-• Use the least-cost license appropriate for the role: Continually look for opportunities to optimize license types.
+• Use the least-cost license appropriate for the role and continually look for opportunities to optimize license types.
 If a user does not truly need Professional-level access, don’t give them that license by default.
-For example, many employees could be Productivity/ESS users instead of Limited Pro or Functional users instead of Professional if their responsibilities are scoped.
+For example, many employees could be Productivity/ESS users instead of Limited Pro or Functional users, depending on their responsibilities.
 Rightsizing licenses to actual needs can yield significant savings without impacting operations.
 However, always validate that the user’s tasks fall entirely within the lower license’s allowances.

 • Integrate licensing with HR and IT workflows: Make “SAP license type” a required consideration when onboarding new hires, changing roles, or offboarding.
 This can be as simple as adding a field in the user provisioning form for the manager to choose the role category, which then dictates the license.
 When someone’s role changes, trigger a review of their SAP access and license.
-Building this into standard workflows prevents license misallocation from the start and catches changes in real time.
+Building this into standard workflows prevents license misallocation from the outset and catches changes in real-time.

 • Stay educated and negotiate smartly: Keep your team updated on SAP licensing trends (through user groups, SAP notes, or consulting advisories.
 When SAP introduces new licensing models that might benefit you (e.g., a new category that better fits a user group), consider adopting them.
 Also, before contract renewals or an S/4 transition, use your internal data to negotiate – for instance, if you know you have 200 users who only need limited functionality, negotiate for more of those lower-cost licenses and fewer Professional.
 SAP licensing is somewhat negotiable, especially if you can demonstrate a factual basis for your needs.